InstructABSA: Instruction Learning for Aspect Based Sentiment Analysis: Introduction

-We conduct extensive experiments on the SemEval 2014 dataset \cite{pontiki-etal-2014-semeval}, which comprises the laptops and restaurants domain.
-Across all three subtasks in both domains, \name{} outperforms state-of-the-art language models.
-Specifically, for the ATE subtask, \name{} obtains F1-score of $92.3\%$ and $92.76\%$ (laptops, restaurants), surpassing SOTA by $4.37\%$ and $7.31\%$ points respectively.
-For the ATSC subtask, \name{} attains an accuracy of $88.37\%$ in the laptops domain exceeding the previous results by $2.16\%$ points.
-In the restaurants' domain, our approach gets a competitive score of $89.76\%$ compared to SOTA of $90.33\%$.
-For the Joint Task, \name{} exhibits strong performance and achieves F1-score of $79.34\%$ and $79.47\%$ (laptops, restaurants), outperforming SOTA by $8.63\%$ and $1.4\%$ points, respectively.
+We carried out extensive experiments on the SemEval 2014, 15, and 16 datasets \cite{pontiki-etal-2014-semeval,Pontiki2015SemEval2015T1,Pontiki2016SemEval2016T5}, and the dataset by \cite{Peng_Xu_Bing_Huang_Lu_Si_2020} for the AOSTE subask, which comprises the laptops and restaurants domain.
+Across the subtasks in both domains, \name{} outperforms SOTA approaches.
+Specifically, for the 2014 ATE subtask, we obtain F1-score of 92.3 and 92.76 (Lapt14, Rest14), surpassing SOTA by $4.37\%$ and $5.69\%$ points respectively.
+For the ATSC subtask, \name{} attains an accuracy of 84.50 in the Rest15 dataset exceeding the previous results by $9.59\%$ points.
+In the Rest14 dataset ATSC subtask, our approach gets a competitive accuracy score of 86.25 compared to the SOTA of 90.86.
+For the ASPE subtask, \name{} achieves F1-score of 79.34 and 79.47 (Lapt14, Rest14), outperforming SOTA by $3.37\%$ and $1.4\%$ points, respectively.
+We get competitive results on AOOE and AOSTE approaches as well (\S \ref{sec_results}).

+We conduct a thorough analysis along several lines of enquiry.
+We showcase sample efficiency of \name{} by achieving competitive scores using roughly 20\% of training samples as compared to \citet{varia2023instruction}'s instruction tuning approach.
+We compare \name{} with finetuning methods such as Low-Rank Adaptation (LoRA) \cite{hu2021lora} to find that there is a sizebale gap of $\sim20\%$.
+To understand the effect of different instructions for ABSA, we change the prompts on the lines of definition and task manipulation.
+We find that delusive examples roughly decrease the approaches results by $\sim10\%$ giving a strong evidence of the impact of instructions on \name{}.
 We also provide evidence of cross-domain and joint-domain generalizations arising as part of our proposed approach.
-The extensive analysis further leads to several interesting findings, which are detailed in (Section \ref{sec_results}).

-\textbf{Contribution:} This work makes the following contributions: (a) In this paper, we introduce \name{} which achieves remarkable performance gains on all three ABSA subtasks of the SemEval 2014 dataset, surpassing the previous state-of-the-art models. (b) Despite having only 200M parameters, our results outperform the prior state-of-the-art models with 1.5B parameters. (c) We also demonstrate the generalization capabilities of our approach by conducting cross and joint-domain evaluations and finding that additional data improves the performance of our model with limited impact on cross-domain performance. (d) Finally, we provide a comprehensive analysis of the impact of our method on various task categories.
+\textbf{Contributions:}(a) we introduce \name{}, which achieves performance gains on ABSA subtasks of SemEval 2014,15 and 16 datasets, surpassing the previous SOTA models. (b) Despite using a 200M model, \name{} outperforms or get competitive results over the prior SOTA models with 1.5B parameters. (c) Finally, we provide an analysis of the impact of our method in terms of sample efficiency, adapter methods, effect of instruction and domain generalization.